 This course helps employers evaluate the HIPAA privacy requirements upon their organizations.
 It teaches them which practices they will need to change and whether they may qualify for certain exceptions.
-In addition, this course will help develop strategies employers to meet requirements by assessing the gap between what is required by the privacy rule and their organization's current practices.
-The course will advise them what is involved in adopting new administrative procedures and fulfilling responsibilities.
-This course offers a practical quide to implementing and complying with the The course helps HIPAA privacy rules. healthcare professionals, managers, and staff personnel understand HIPAA regulations and how to implement the changes required for compliance.
+In addition, this course will help employers develop strategies to meet requirements by assessing the gap between what is required by the privacy rule and their organization's current practices.
+The course will advise them what is involved in adopting new procedures and fulfilling administrative responsibilities.
+This course offers a practical guide to implementing and complying with the HIPAA privacy rules.
+The course helps healthcare professionals, managers, and staff personnel understand HIPAA regulations and how to implement the changes required for compliance.
 This course describes precautions employers should take when complying with HIPAA Administrative Simplification rules.

-(Prerequisite: Health Insurance Portability and
+(Prerequisite: Health Insurance Portability and Accountability Act (HIPAA) I